Buying Property in Bali as a Foreigner

 Whilst this is clearly not the same thing as actually buying land in Bali, it is the closest that a foreign investor can get to actually owning land or buying a villa in Bali.
 Renewing the license should be easy as long as the land is being used for the purpose which the original license was granted (e.g. building a set of villas with the intention of renting them out to tourists), therefore there shouldn’t be a problem to continuously extend the company’s right of use.

-What about buying property using a nominee system?
+What about buying property in Bali using a nominee system?

 Since foreign nationals (or even local companies) cannot acquire hak milik (land ownership) many foreign investors believe they have to use local nominees.
 It’s common for foreign investors to acquire land using a local nominee which gives the foreigner essentially no protection for their investment.